andrewprock/pokerstove/README.md

     sudo port install boost

 From there you can run the cmake gui as in windows.
-This will create an XCode project which should comile the sample utility.
+This will create an XCode project which should compile the sample utility.
+Alternatively, follow the command  line `cmake` instructions in the [Linux section](#Linux).

-install boost as you

 [![Bitdeli Badge]
 (https://d2weczhvl823v0.cloudfront.net/andrewprock/pokerstove/trend.png)]